TaranovK/TaranovK.github.io/_posts/2018-5-5-Card-Trick.md

 My implementation uses Unicode characters instead of cards, and can be configured for any number of rounds and piles.

 The code can be also used for practicing the conversion of numbers to another bases for the trick by using    <code class="python"> get_secret_order</code> function.

-## Comment from the author
-I am not an English native speaker and my text can contain ~~lots of~~ mistakes.
-You can freely contact me if you find a mistake in my blog or if you don't like the way how some sentences are formulated.
-I would be happy to get any comments on my writing!
-You may also create a pull request to contribute to my writing!